Nestor-Hutasoit/porto-nestor/shale-shaker-monitoring/about-shale-shaker.md

 # AI-Based Shale Shaker Monitoring & Cutting Analysis

-**Project Status: Work in Progress (Active Development)**

-This project is currently under active development.
-Source code, technical documentation, and further updates will be published incrementally to this repository as the project progresses.

-## Project Overview
-A real-time computer vision system designed to identify and calculate the percentage of rock cutting materials on shale shakers in drilling operational environments.
-The system aims to provide accurate analytical monitoring while remaining robust against dynamic lighting and environmental changes.
+**Project Status: Phase 1 - Data Annotation & Dataset Creation**

+This project is currently in the initial development phase.
+The team is actively constructing a custom visual dataset by annotating images of shale shaker operations to train a robust object detection model.
+Source code and documentation will be updated as the pipeline matures.

 ## Planned Tech Stack
 * **Computer Vision:** YOLO (Object Detection), OpenCV
+* **Data Preparation:** Image Annotation Tools, Python
-* **Backend & Data Processing:** Python, RTSP Stream Processing
+* **Backend:** RTSP Stream Processing, PostgreSQL
-* **Database:** PostgreSQL

-## Key Objectives
-* Train and deploy a robust AI detection model using visual datasets from shale shaker operations.
-* Implement low-latency real-time video stream processing for continuous cutting analysis.
-* Develop a backend architecture to store and manage analytical data for monitoring purposes.
+## Project Overview & Current Progress
+* **Core Objective:** Build a real-time computer vision system to identify and calculate the volume percentage of rock cutting materials on shale shakers in dynamic drilling environments.
+* **Current Phase (Data Annotation):** Actively labeling and annotating raw video frames to create a high-quality, domain-specific dataset.
+This critical step ensures the AI model can accurately distinguish rock cuttings from drilling fluid and moving mechanical equipment.
+* **Next Steps:** Following dataset completion and validation, the development will shift toward training the YOLO model, evaluating its accuracy, and building the real-time video stream processing architecture.